lstephen/construi/site/index.md

-Construi is built using itself, so it's [`construi.yml`](https://github.com/lstephen/construi/blob/develop/construi.yml) can be used as an example also.
+Construi is built using itself, so it's [`construi.yml`](https://github.com/lstephen/construi/blob/develop/construi.yml) can be used as an example.

 ### Image